 Officers from Lao PDR and Cambodia get training to boost cross-border cooperation.
 Photo: UNODC Lao PDR

-The Lao National Commission for Drug Control and Supervision chairs the Illicit Drug Control Sector Working Group.
+The Ministry of Public Security chairs the Illicit Drug Control Sector Working Group.
 Japan, Australia and the United Nations Office on Drugs and Crime are Co-Chairs.

 Drug policy in Lao PDR has had to tackle three separate, overlapping problems: